ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## LOGIC
 - "switch" statements are often compiled to lookup tables or hash lists in most languages
     - this are faster than a if/else-if/else equivalent, but practically only for large numbers of cases
+- comptime - an idea made popular by zig
+    > Comptime allows the compiler to insert hardcoded values into the resulting
+    > compiled program that are written as expressions in source code.

 ## COMPILER
 - lexer -> read a string and split into tokens